-In this article, we will look at how to install it in a Docker container using docker-compose as well.
+In this article, we will look at how to install PostgreSQL and the pgAdmin4 panel in a Docker container using docker-compose.

-But first, you need to update the OS packages.
+But first, we need to update the OS packages.

 apt update